UniMath/agda-unimath/src/category-theory/codensity-monads-on-precategories.lagda.md

 ## See also

-- [Codensity monad](codensity-monads-on-precategories.md) for the dual concept
+- [Density comonads](density-comonads-on-precategories.md) for the dual concept

 ## External links